The Bott XR-1 is a sportbike with flattracker aesthetics built around a Buell XB12 donor bike.

 In July 2015, we showed the new titanium frame we are developing as another option for the BOTT XR1.

 The BOTT XR1 kit is modular and highly configurable.
+It is formed by several assemblies and different extras and special parts to upgrade it.
 This allows every customer to customize his motorbike at his own taste.
 In fact, every BOTT XR1 out there looks different.

 These are special parts to make your XR1 even more special.